tightanium/tightanium.github.io/ps2_settings/ps2Settings.md

 At big 100+ fights it drops down to around 150-180.

 **Huge thanks to Leondre and Coltorl for pointing out Malwarebytes eating my frames like a bio lab farm.**

 ---

+## Hardware Optimizations

+### Optimizing CPU & RAM

+I'm not going to go super in depth as this is a beast of a topic by itself.
+There are plenty of guides on the internet that cover this.
+The instructions are all going to be different based on your CPU and motherboard manufacturer anyway.

+As most of you already know, Planetside 2 is extremely CPU bottlenecked and benefits more from single-core performance over having more cores.
+If you have trouble reaching a higher core clock across the board, I recommend applying a per-core overclock on just the cores that you find Planetside runs on.
+In addition to increasing stability this has the added benefit of consuming less power and generating less heat than an overclock across the board.

+If you don't want to deal with it or don't know how, just turn on Precision Boost Overdrive (PBO) for AMD or Turbo Boost for Intel chips in your bios and call it a day.

+### Isolating Game Files & The OS

+This probably has the smallest impact on overall game performance, if any, out of all the tweaks I do.
+Where it does matter is redeploying and loading in to the next fight.

+---